Nintendo Switch V1/V2/OLED versus the Nintendo Switch 2, ROG Xbox Ally or Steam Deck: The Console Upgrade Myth (Part 2)

 model, and its screen size is much smaller.
 I like having the option to connect

-to a TV, just in case, and I like the screen size to at least match my phone.
+to a TV, and I like the screen size to at least match my Iphone.

 However, if you want a dedicated Handheld-only, here is a quick comparison of